 Stéphane Gagnon - Nature and movements of the soul

-His date and place of birth
+Date and place of birth

 Stéphane Gagnon was born in Joliette in 1965.

-His work, his art
+His work and art

 Dedicating his discipline and craft to paying homage to the impressionism of the early 20th century, Stéphane Gagnon places great emphasis on atmosphere.
 Thus, his landscapes often provide a pretext for studies of light.
 For this great lover of nature, this approach came of its own volition in testimony to the beauty of a body of water or woodland, his preferred subjects.

 His compositions favour balance and simplicity, even a certain spareness, that invite the eye and the imagination to wander through places that seem timeless.
 With a harmonious touch, he seeks only to create a moment of serenity and peacefulness.

 "My approach simply does justice to Mother Nature: calm and peaceful one moment, troubled the next, under a soft white blanket or in the lushness of summer.
 Any excuse is an opportunity to shine a special light on each subject and, at the same time, be honest with myself while seeking my own internal light.”

 For Stéphane Gagnon, painting is a sacred act that involves a certain measure of gathering to draw out the best in the soul of the subjects he portrays.

 Stéphane Gagnon is represented by the Au P'tit Bonheur Art Gallery since 2008.